ElectricMolasses/battleship/README.md

 # Battleship

-Web application that lets you play battleship.
+Web application that lets you play battleship.g

-## ToDo
+## Known Bugs

-- Currently a bug in AI shots being displaced on the cell the ship has been placed on.
-Need to make the elements float over the ships.
+- Currently a bug where the player can remove event listeners from the opponents grid before the game starts.

 ## Requirements